-Dataverse permits a fair amount of flexibility in where you choose to install the various components.
+The Dataverse Software permits a fair amount of flexibility in where you choose to install the various components.
 The diagram below shows a load balancer, multiple proxies and web servers, redundant database servers, and offloading of potentially resource intensive work to a separate server.
 (Glassfish is shown rather than Payara.)

 There are a number of optional components you may choose to install or configure, including:

-The Dataverse installation script will attempt to give Glassfish the right amount of RAM based on your system.
+Experimentation and testing with various hardware configurations is encouraged, or course.
+Note that the installation script will attempt to give your app server (the web frontend) the right amount of RAM based on your system.

 See Architecture and Components for an overview of required and optional components.
-The Prerequisites section is oriented toward installing the software necessary to successfully run the Dataverse installation script.
+The Prerequisites section is oriented toward installing the software necessary to successfully run the Dataverse Software installation script.
 Pages on optional components contain more detail of software requirements for each component.